-Such ethnic diversity of Uzbek people is due to various historical events occured on the territory of Uzbekistan.
-Many ethnic nations of Soviet republics were evacuated here during the World War Second (Russians, Tatars, Armenians, Byelorussians, Ukrainians, Germans, Jews and etc.), representatives of certain nations were exiled here during Stalin’s repressions (Koreans, Tatars, Chechens, Jews).
-And even during the peace Soviet time, when the complete cosmopolitism was in the country, it was quite active migration.
-Especially it was concerned to youth, who continually went to scaled constructions and projects on rising and development of new lands, and then settled on developed lands.
+Such ethnic diversity of Uzbekistan people is due to various historical events that took place on the territory of Uzbekistan.
+Many representatives of ethnic nations of Soviet republics were evacuated here during the World War II (Russians, Tatars, Armenians, Byelorussians, Ukrainians, Germans, Jews and etc.).
+Representatives of certain nations were deported from their places of residence to Uzbekistan during Stalin’s repressions (Koreans, Crimean Tatars, Chechens and others).
+And even during the peace time, migration was active mostly concerning the youth, who participated in massive constructions and projects related to development of new lands, who later settled on those lands.

-Today Uzbekistan is the most populous country in Central Asia and the third-largest state by population in CIS after Russia and Ukraine.
-Today Uzbekistan population exceeds 29 million people.
-About 80% of population are Uzbeks, more than 10% are representatives of Central Asian nations (Tajiks (4,5%), Kazakhs (2,5%), Karakalpaks (2%), Kirghizes (1%), Turkmens and others).
-Other largest ethnic groups include Russians (5%) and other Slavic nations.
+Uzbekistan today is the most populous country in Central Asia and is ranked the third-largest state by population in CIS after Russia and Ukraine.
+Uzbekistan population exceeds 31.5 million people (January, 2016).
+About 80% of population are Uzbeks, more than 10% are representatives of Central Asian nations (Tajiks (4,5%), Kazakhs (2,5%), Karakalpaks (2%), Kirgizs (1%), Turkmens and others).
+Other largest ethnic groups include Russians and other Slavic nations (10%).

 The Uzbek language is the only official state language.
-Though the major part of population can speak Russian language.
-In some regions such as in Samarkand and Bukhara local people also speak Tajik language.
+Though the major part of population can speak Russian as well.
+In some regions such as Samarkand and Bukhara, local people also speak Tajik.

-Due to the hot and dry climate, dominance of mountain and desert landscape in Uzbekistan, people mainly live in oases.
+Due to the hot and dry climate, the dominance of mountain and desert landscape in Uzbekistan, people resided unevenly, main life concentrating in oases.
 In desert areas of the republic the population density is very low.
-So Karakalpakstan and Navoi regions number only 7-9 people per square kilometer and the most populous region the Ferghana Valley numbers about 500 people per square kilometer.
-It is the largest rate of population density among CIS countries.
-The urbanization process in Uzbekistan caused to the increase in the number of cities, and consequently to the increase in the urban population.
-Today in Uzbekistan cities live more than 42% of total population.
-The largest city is Tashkent.
-It is the capital of Uzbekistan and numbers over 2 millions of population.
-Tashkent is the administrative and business center of the republic.
-A lot of industrial enterprises and offices of large companies are located here.
-Tashkent is noted for its theatres, museums, parks and many others.
-Other major cities include Samarkand, Bukhara, Khiva, Andijan, Ferghana.
+For example, in Karakalpakstan and Navoi regions, number of people per square kilometer gets up to 7-9 whereas the most populous region the Ferghana Valley numbers about 500 people per square kilometer.
+It is the largest rate of population density not only among CIS countries, but also in the world.